EngJay/Wikimedia-Toxicity-Text-Classification/README.md

 This repo is currently a mess but is only the first step in the beginning to organize the material for open-sourcing.
 The thinking is to just get it committed, then organize and refine as the project wraps up.

-Note: the bulk of the preprocessing scripts and data are currently stored in a separate repo but will be progressively merged with this repo.
+Note: the bulk of the preprocessing scripts and data are currently stored in a separate repo but will be progressively merged with this repo. s
+## TODO

+- Update GC-Commands-Reference.txt to properly represent commands used in the project.
+- Merge data repo with this repo.
+- Flesh out a README for each of the directories in the project.
+- Move the notebooks into the notebooks directory.
+- Clean up the tfidf directory in order to include it in the repo.
+-

 ## Changelog
 All notable changes to this project will be documented here.